rbuchberger/objective_elements/README.md

 given.

 `.add_attributes(new)` - The only way we add new attributes.
-Can accept a hash (keys can be either symbols or strings), or a string in the standard HTML syntax (`attribute="value" attribute2="value2 value3"`).
+Can accept a hash (keys can be either symbols or strings, values can be either arrays or strings), or a string in the standard HTML syntax (`attribute="value" attribute2="value2 value3"`).
 Returns self.

 `.add_parent(DoubleTag)` - returns supplied DoubleTag, with self added as a child.